 The research looked at the results of an experiment in which 282 participants in grades 2-4 were observed in the fall and spring during one school year.
 Engagement of the "treatment" classrooms was compared with the engagement of "control" classrooms.
 One of the team members, Mark Benden, is a Texas A&M associate professor in the Health Science Center School of Public Health, an ergonomic engineer, and co-founder of a start-up, Stand2Learn, which sells various sizes of stand-up desks and stools.

 Edutopia.
 Most educators have little choice about the (usually) over-crowded, (often) unappealing rooms they teach in -- but they intuitively know that the spaces children spend their time in can have an effect on how they learn.
 I've gathered a collection of videos to explore the questions: How important is environment to learning?
 And what small changes can you make in seating, organization, lighting, and decor to build your own space into a better place to teach and learn?
 Video Playlist: Innovative Learning Spaces Watch the player below to see the whole playlist, or view it on YouTube.
 Flexible Learning Environments (04:02) Students and teachers at Eanes Independent School District in Austin, Texas, talk about the district's experiment with creating classrooms of the future to foster 21st-century skills at all grade levels.

 More Resources on Learning Spaces Ready to roll up your sleeves and re-think your classroom space before the school year starts?
-Standing Desks Keep Kids Better Tuned In.
+Standing Desks Keep Kids Better Tuned In -- THE Journal.